-The Guildline 6530 Digital TeraOhm Bridge-Meter is housed in a steel case for reduction of electromagnetic emissions in compliance to CE standards, and to protect the measurement circuitry from EMI.
-All indicators and frequently used controls are located on the front panel together with two connectors for connection of the unknown resistor or current.
+The Guildline 6540 Dual Measurement High Resistance Bridge is housed in a steel case for reduction of electromagnetic emissions in compliance with CE standards, and to protect the measurement circuitry from EMI.
+All indicators and frequently used controls are located on the front panel together with four connectors for connection of the known resistor and unknown resistor, or a current source.
 The power connection is made through a detachable 3-conductor power cord, which plugs into the rear panel.
-Although the instrument is primarily intended for bench top use, front panel flanges are supplied to allow it to be mounted in a standard 19-inch cabinet.
+The instrument has reversible measurement connections for use with supplied front panel flanges to allow it to be mounted in a standard 19-inch cabinet.